 import sys import pytest if not sys.platform.startswith("win"): pytest.skip("skipping windows-only tests", allow_module_level=True)

 If you wish to skip something conditionally then you can use

 Here is an example of marking a test function to be skipped

-You can import it from another test module:
+You can import the marker and reuse it in another test module:

 # test_myothermodule.py from test_mymodule import minversion @minversion def test_anotherfunction(): ...